aartikov/Sesame/loading/README.md

 }
 ```

-To create `OrdinaryLoading` specify a suspend function that loads data.
-Use loading in View Model:
+`OrdinaryLoading` manages loading state.
+To create it specify a suspend function that loads data.
+Use it in View Model:

 ```kotlin
 interface ProfileRepository {